HTML"> PHP"> XHTML"> XML"> ]> PHP templates: Smarter sans Smarty

 But, without Smarty, it's easier still.

 If you really want the kind of strict separation as encouraged by a templating system, it can be achieved much easier without one.
 Just include() or eval() your templates from within the scope of a function or method and you can exactly define what you want access to.
-(Somewhere below, I provide a list of &PHP; frameworks that support view/controller separation without requiring custom syntax.)
+(Somewhere below, I provide a list of PHP frameworks that support view/controller separation without requiring custom syntax.)

 Variable modifiers?